mesosphere/dcos-docs-site/pages/1.11/installing/production/advanced-configuration/configuration-reference/index.md

 *  `cluster_docker_credentials_dcos_owned` Indicates whether to store the credentials file in `/opt/mesosphere` or `/etc/mesosphere/docker_credentials`.
 A sysadmin cannot edit `/opt/mesosphere` directly.
     *  `cluster_docker_credentials_dcos_owned: 'true'` The credentials file is stored in `/opt/mesosphere`.
         *  `cluster_docker_credentials_write_to_etc` Whether to write a cluster credentials file.
             *  `cluster_docker_credentials_write_to_etc: 'true'` Write a credentials file.
-This can be useful if overwriting your credentials file will cause problems (e.g., if it is part of a machine image or AMI).
+This can be useful if overwriting your credentials file will cause problems (for example, if it is part of a machine image or AMI).
 This is the default value.
             *  `cluster_docker_credentials_write_to_etc: 'false'` Do not write a credentials file.
     *  `cluster_docker_credentials_dcos_owned: 'false'` The credentials file is stored in `/etc/mesosphere/docker_credentials`.